 It is difficult to map formal changes in social accountability since Bovens' definition refers to more informal kinds of mobilization.
-In the case of Welfare administration reform we asked elite respondents about possible changes in social accountability brought about by the reform focusing on two aspects: their relationship with clients and societal relationships.
+In the case of welfare administration reform we asked elite respondents about possible changes in social accountability brought about by the reform focusing on two aspects: their relationship with clients and societal relationships.
+The relationship with the clients change formally through the internal structural changes, both concerning a new structure to relate to for the clients and often losing their case-worker.
+The societal relationships are mainly unchanged.

-In the case of hospital reform, there is a formal change since both regional and local health enterprises have to establish patient commissions.
-Due to the Health Enterprise Act from 2002.
+In the case of hospital reform, there is a formal change since both regional and local health enterprises have to establish patient commissions, due to the Health Enterprise Act from 2002.
 Patient involvement is also stressed in the composition of the boards, although the patient organizations do not have any formal board representation.
-These methods for patient involvement in the Norwegian specialized health care may not only be seen as an NPM inspired mean to strengthen the power of the consumers (patients), but also as an arrangement in line with the corporatist traditions of Norway, where affected organized interests are integrated into public policymaking (Vrangbæk, Opedal and Rommetvedt 2010).
+These methods for patient involvement in the Norwegian specialized health care may not only be seen as an NPM inspired mean to strengthen the power of the consumers (patients), but also as an arrangement in line with the corporatist traditions of Norway, where affected organized interests are integrated into public policymaking (Opedal, Rommetvedt and Vrangbæk 2011).